-- ♠ Review the operator's manual before transporting the machine.
-Tie down arm and track to the carrier with appropriate rated straps or chains. - ▲ Be sure to protect machine from damage when strapping by using appropriate material such as wood, cardboard etc. See page 5-8 for details.

-14) MACHINE CONTROL PATTERN (item 19) This label is positioned on the right window of inside the cab.

-- ▲ Always ensure the label matches the control pattern.
-If it does not, replace label with appropriate control pattern label. - ♠ Failure to do so could result in serious injury or death.
+- A Review the operator's manual before transporting the machine.
+Tie down arm and track to the carrier with appropriate rated straps or chains. - ▲ Be sure to protect machine from damage when strapping by using appropriate material such as wood, cardboard etc. See page 5-10 for details. - 14) MACHINE CONTROL PATTERN (item 19) This label is positioned on the right window of inside the cab. - ▲ Always ensure the label matches the control pattern.
+If it does not, replace label with appropriate control pattern label. - A Failure to do so could result in serious injury or death.

 See page 2-12 for details.

-15) REFER TO OPERATOR'S MANUAL (item 20)

-- A Review the operator's manual before starting and operating machine. - ▲ Do not operate this machine unless you have read and understand the instructions and warnings in this manual.
-Failure to follow the instructions or warnings could result in serious injury or death.

-(1) Max height

-A Serious injury or death can result from contact with electric lines.
+- 15) REFER TO OPERATOR'S MANUAL (item 20) This label is positioned on the right window of inside the cab. - A Review the operator's manual before starting and operating machine. - ▲ Do not operate this machine unless you have read and understand the instructions and warnings in this manual.
+Failure to follow the instructions or warnings could result in serious injury or death. - (1) Max height - ▲ Serious injury or death can result from contact with electric lines.

 It is possible to receive shock by merely coming into the vicinity of electric lines, the minimum distance based on supply voltage should never be exceeded.
-Refer to page 1-21.
+Refer to page 1-17.

-(2) Interference

-♠ When operating machine equipped with quick coupler or extensions, the bucket may come into contact with the boom, boom cylinders or cab, during the bucket or arm retraction operation.
+- (2) Interference - ▲ When operating machine equipped with quick coupler or extensions, the bucket may come into contact with the boom, boom cylinders or cab, during the bucket or arm retraction operation.